2025 Arkansas First-Time Homebuyer Programs and Loans

 ADFA Down Payment Assistance

-ADFA Down Payment Assistance (DPA) provides eligible homebuyers with $1,000 to $15,000 for down payment and closing costs for their new home.
-This is a 10-year second mortgage with an interest rate matching their ADFA StartSmart or ADFA Move-Up first mortgage.
+The ADFA Down Payment Assistance (DPA) Program provides eligible homebuyers $1,000 to $15,000 to cover down payment and closing costs for their new home.
+This is through a 10-year second mortgage with an interest rate matching their ADFA StartSmart or ADFA Move-Up first mortgage.
+Ideal for homebuyers seeking financial support to cover the down payment and closing costs, this program ensures a smooth transition into homeownership with favorable terms.

 Requirements

-- Must have ADFA StartSmart or ADFA Move-Up first mortgage
+- ADFA StartSmart or ADFA Move-Up first mortgage

 Pros and cons